When I was first diagnosed with younger onset dementia, my then 17 year old son said, 'But mum, isn’t that a funny old person’s disease?'

 Kate Swaffer has written a piece for our website on the impact of her young onset dementia diagnosis on her two children.
 You can read it here.
 And Gemma Little's mum was diagnosed with young onset Alzheimer's disease when she was just 11 years of age.
 You can read her advice for children who have a parent living with dementia here.

-Alzheimer's Research UK has created a website 'Dementia Explained' aimed at children and teenageers.
+Alzheimer's Research UK has created a website 'Dementia Explained' aimed at children and teenagers.
 The When Dementia is in the House website has a very informative section advising parents.
-The Alzheimer's Association website has a section that contains a series of videos created for children and teenagers that explain more about Alzheimer's disease.
+The Alzheimer's Association website has a section that contains information created for children and teenagers that explain more about Alzheimer's disease.
 The Association of Frontotemporal Degeneration has created a website specifically aimed at 'kids and teens.'
 Intended for children with a parent with frontotemporal dementia, the information and advice is generally applicable for other dementias too.

 The Alzheimer’s Society has a useful leaflet about explaining dementia to children and young people.
 The milk's in the oven is another well written booklet about dementia for children and young people.
 Frank and Tess - Dectectives is a children's activity book designed to help children aged 5-9 who are living with a parent affected by frontotemporal degeneration (FTD).